typology-and-nlp/typology-and-nlp.github.io/README.md

 # typology-and-nlp.github.io
-First workshop on Typology for Polyglot NLP
+Second workshop on Typology for Polyglot NLP

 Website for the workshop